Lioncat2002/Lioncat2002/README.md

 ## Hello there! 👋 I am KittyCat
-I am currently studying B Tech in CSE with specialization in Bioinformatics in VIT
+I am currently studying B Tech in CSE with specialization in Bioinformatics in VIT<br>
 ![](https://komarev.com/ghpvc/?username=Lioncat2002)

 ### About me